+We believe that all children have an equal chance at success.
 We recognise that children learn in different ways and at different rates.
 Every child is a unique individual and is treated as such.
+Children's special educational needs and disabilities (SEND) are identified quickly.
+All children promptly receive any extra help they need, so they can progress well in their learning.